Choosing between term and permanent coverage

 When buying life insurance, there's no substitute for a thorough analysis of your personal situation.
 Fidelity can help you determine an adequate level of life insurance protection.

-If you've decided on term coverage to replace your potential income, you can also use our Term Life Insurance Needs Estimator to determine an approximate coverage amount.
+If you've decided on term coverage to replace your potential income, you can use our Term Life Insurance Quote Tool1 to determine an approximate coverage amount and get a quote.